puzzlesea/food/risotti/asparagusRisotto.md

 - 2 tbsp olive oil
 - 2 tbsp + 1 tbsp butter
 - ½ cup white wine
-- 1 cup parmegiano Reggiano, grated
+- 1 cup parmigiano Reggiano, grated

 1. Wash the asparagus, trim the ends and cut into 1” pieces.
 Divide into 3 groups: the tougher bottoms, the mid sections and the tips.